 - During a subsequent Register assignment phase, the specific register is picked to access the variable.

-As the number of variables increase, the optimal assignment of registers to variables becomes difficult.
+As the number of variables increases, the optimal assignment of registers to variables becomes difficult.
 Mathematically, this problem becomes NP-complete.
 Certain machine requires register pairs consist of an even and next odd-numbered register.
 For example

 M a, b

-These types of multiplicative instruction involve register pairs where a, the multiplicand is an even register and b, the multiplier is the odd register of the even/odd register pair.
+These types of multiplicative instruction involve register pairs where the multiplicand is an even register and b, the multiplier is the odd register of the even/odd register pair.

 - Evaluation order –

 The code generator decides the order in which the instruction will be executed.
 The order of computations affects the efficiency of the target code.
 Among many computational orders, some will require only fewer registers to hold the intermediate results.
-However, picking the best order in general case is a difficult NP-complete problem.
+However, picking the best order in the general case is a difficult NP-complete problem.